 Suspensions and permanent exclusions are carried out in line with the current DfE advice.
+Suspension and permanent exclusion guidance September 2023 (publishing.service.gov.uk)

 Bullying

 We take incidents of bullying very seriously.
 See our Anti-Bullying policy for further information.